suzyhan/weather-dashboard/README.md

 ## Description

-This is a weather dashboard built to feature dynamically updated HTML and CSS using the OpenWeatherMap Weather API to retrieve weather data for cities.
+This is a weather dashboard built to feature dynamically updated HTML and CSS using the OpenWeatherMap API to retrieve weather data for cities.

 ## Usage